kubernetes-sigs/external-dns/docs/tutorials/vinyldns.md

 # Setting up ExternalDNS for VinylDNS

+This tutorial describes how to setup ExternalDNS for usage within a Kubernetes cluster using VinylDNS.

+The environment vars `VINYLDNS_ACCESS_KEY`, `VINYLDNS_SECRET_KEY`, and `VINYLDNS_HOST` will be needed to run ExternalDNS with VinylDNS.

 ## Create a sample deployment and service for external-dns to use

 Run an application and expose it via a Kubernetes Service: